Senior Research Associate in Machine Learning for Spontaneous Inner Speech Detection - 0927-25

 Your Role

-You will work alongside Dr Bo Yao (Lancaster University) and Professor Xin Yao (Lingnan University, Hong Kong) to develop a novel ML approach for inner speech detection.
+Working with Dr Bo Yao (Lancaster) and Professor Xin Yao (Lingnan University, Hong Kong), you'll develop and validate a novel ML approach for inner speech detection from high-density EEG data.

 Essential Requirements